Nanostring-Biostats/CosMx-Cell-Profiles/README.md

 ## See Also

 Bruker Spatial Biology has compiled a resource of publicly-available scRNA-seq-derived cell profile matrices, [Cell Profile Library](https://github.com/Nanostring-Biostats/CellProfileLibrary).
 This resource can be used in CosMx SMI cell typing (see note on InSituType in Overview) or with GeoMx<sup>&reg;</sup> Digital Spatial Profiler data using with the SpatialDecon [R package](https://bioconductor.org/packages/release/bioc/html/SpatialDecon.html) ([paper](https://www.nature.com/articles/s41467-022-28020-5)).
+For more information on how to analyze and explore CosMx SMI data, please visit out our [Scratch Space Blog](https://nanostring-biostats.github.io/CosMx-Analysis-Scratch-Space/).

 Thank you for your interest in our cell profiles derived from CosMx SMI spatial biology datasets.
 If necessary, please file a GitHub Issue here or contact support.spatial@bruker.com for more information.